-47. Work Location
+49. Work Location

-- 47.1 Employees may be required to work from or move to any Council work site within the Council area, depending on operational requirements.
-Prior to any decision, Council will engage with any employee affected and consider the impact upon them and their capacity to work at the proposed location. - 47.2 Council will communicate proposed changes with the WACC where more than one employee may be impacted. - 47.3 Council will endeavour to negotiate agreement with an employee in these instances.
-Employees can seek assistance from union or staff representatives.
+- 49.1 Employees may be required to work from or move to any Council work site within the Council area, depending on operational requirements.
+Prior to any decision, Council will engage with any employee affected and consider the impact upon them and their capacity to work at the proposed location. - 49.2 Council will communicate proposed changes with the WACC where more than one employee may be impacted. - 49.3 Employees can seek assistance in negotiations from union or staff representatives and can have recourse to the Dispute Resolution Procedure as outlined in Clause 15. - 49.4 Council will make every endeavour to negotiate an agreed outcome with an employee in these instances however reserves the right to direct an employee to work from an alternative location.

-48. Graduate Progression
+50. Graduate Progression